Skip to content

 apiServerAddress: 0.0.0.0

-After cluster deployment, update the KUBECONFIG to communicate with the API server using the host IP for the cluster.server address:
+Once deployed, you will need to update the KUBECONFIG to communicate with the API server using the host IP for the cluster.server address.

 yaml